eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 ```

-You can already see from here, that our application would now need to be made more intelligent of handling these two different ways of payload representations.
-Moreover it tightly couples the application to connected sensors and the way how these sensors
+You can already see from here, that our application would now need to be made aware of handling these two different ways of payload representations.
+This means writing additional custom code.
+No worries, let Eclipse Vorto take care of this.

-At this point, we introduce device data abstraction which can be easily handled with the Eclipse Vorto project.
 Let us walk you through the process in the next step.

 ## Step 3: De-coupling application from connected sensors

 In this step, we are going to use [Eclipse Vorto](https://www.eclipse.org/vorto) in order to de-couple our application from the connected sensors.
 This has the following benefits:

-- **Reduced** **complexity** **and** therfore **development** **efforts** in our IoT application.
+- **Reduced** **complexity** **and** therefore **development** **efforts** in our IoT application.
 Our app can fully focus on processing one single data format, rather than many formats of different devices types.
 - It becomes very **easy to extend** our application and support many other different device types providing the same functionality.

 ### 1. Specifying the Geolocation interface with Vorto